siheming/mspypeline/doc/source/settings_and_configuration.rst

 ~~~~~~~~~~~~~~~
 | To perform comparative data analysis, ``mspypeline`` assumes that data consists of samples that can be arranged
   into a tree structure resembling the experimental setup.
 Different samples of an experiment are arranged
-  in groups and subgroups dependent on the samples name.
-This naming convention is the key principal to draw comparisons
+  in groups and subgroups dependent on the sample's name.
+This naming convention is the key principle to draw comparisons
   between distinct samples of different groups/at different levels.
 The analysis design can be of any level of depth.

 .. warning::